 4) Drive smoothly: The car AC unit runs off of the engine itself.
 In some cars, when you put the pedal to the metal, the AC compressor does not get enough power to pressurize the system.
 Yes, the air will keep flowing at the same rate but it won’t be cool.
 For effective cooling, you should drive gently and smoothly without straining the engine for more acceleration.

 After going through this article you must now know ins and out of the car air conditioning system.
-It’s a pretty neat solution hey.
+Airconditioner is a pretty neat solution hey.
 It might go bad sometimes on us but I know that I can live with it during summers and I keep trying ways to make it super cold.
+If you followed these steps, you won’t say that the car AC is not cold enough.